 1. The One Piece’s theme park in the country.
 I can’t imagine how many photos I will take if I’m there with the replicas of my favorite anime characters.
 And oh, I want to dine-in in Sanji’s Restaurant.
 As a big One Piece fan, I’ll take all the chances to do different activities related to Mugiwara Pirates.

-2. Akihabara, a famous district in Tokyo, that is popularly known for its Japanese geek culture.
+2. Akihabara, a famous district in Tokyo, is popularly known for its Japanese geek culture.
 Anything about Otaku Culture (people with consuming interests) can be found here.
 Another thing I want to experience here is the Maid Cafes, where guests are served by maids wearing cute and lovely costumes like those in anime characters.
-And they call their guests as “Master”, isn’t that thrilling?
+And they call their guests “Master”, isn’t that thrilling?

 3. Ghibli museum showcases the work of the most famous anime studio, the Studio Ghibli.
 The museum is a must-visit even if you are not a fan.
 The museum tributes to Hayao Miyazaki’s anime films, technical & creative process of animation.
 Watch out for special exhibitions and keep in mind that you need to reserve a ticket in advance.
 Check out here.